-- Induction of all operatives that will be involved with the proposed works to include a brief outline of the remediation process and works within the site area; - Tool box talks will be undertaken to highlight risk from ACMs working methods to mitigate risks.
+- Induction of all operatives that will be involved with the proposed works to include a brief outline of the remediation process and works within the site area; - Tool box talks will be undertaken to highlight risk from ACMs and working methods will be designed to mitigate risks.
 Regular Toolbox talks will be undertaken to re-communicate the procedures to all operatives; - All operatives involved with earth movement will have asbestos awareness training; and - Assessment and recording of prevailing weather conditions including wind direction and rainfall.